1927 Oklahoma impeachment effort: Election of Governor Johnston in 1926

 In 1926, incumbent governor Martin Edwin Trapp (who had taken office after the 1923 impeachment of Governor John C. Walton) was prohibited by state courts from running for a full term.
 It was held that the state constitution's prohibition on election to multiple consecutive gubernatorial terms applied to him and the partial term he was serving as governor.
 Henry S. Johnston was elected, winning the Democratic primary and general elections with support of the Ku Klux Klan, which publicly aligned himself with.
 However, his Democratic primary victory had been secured by a narrow margin in a multi-candidate race.
 He entered office with fierce opposition from several political camps.
 This included camps with representation in his own party, including those aligned with the losing gubernatorial contenders, the anti-Klan camp, and political adversaries of his personal secretary O. O. Hammonds.
 Disapproval of Mrs. Hammonds would ultimately prove a prime motivation behind the effort to impeach Johnston.

 Controversy surrounding Jess Pullen

 In late February 1927 (only weeks into Johnston's term), Senator Jess Pullen (a Democrat) introduced a resolution in the Senate demanding that Hammonds resign as the governor's personnel secretary, deriding her as the female "Colonel House of Oklahoma".
 Hammonds rebuked this effort to force her to resign her office.
-Pullen accused Hammonds of guarding access to the governor away from sate legislators in a manner that immensely impeded their ability to conduct the state's business, while Hammonds asserted she was aiding the governor in running an efficient administration of state business.
+Pullen accused Hammonds of guarding access to the governor away from state legislators in a manner that immensely impeded their ability to conduct the state's business, while Hammonds asserted she was aiding the governor in running an efficient administration of state business.